-- Chairman of the Audit.
-Risk and Compliance Committee - Member of the Investment Committee - Member of the Nominations Committee - Member of the Technology and Cyber Security Committee
+- Chairman of the Audit, Risk and Compliance Committee

+- Member of the Investment Committee

+- Member of the Nominations Committee
-Christopher Jones Independent Director

-MA (Cantab) CFA (Age 62)
+Christopher Jones, Independent Director MA (Cantab) CFA (Age 62)

 Mr Jones was appointed to the Board of Perpetual in January 2023 following the acquisition of Pendal Group.
+He is a member of the People and Remuneration Committee and the Investment Committee.